SpaceGameDev568/RemoveAllAnnoyances/README.md

 Once an object is removed in a save file it's gone for good.
 And if you want to remove the mod at any point you can do so without issue since the mod does not modify any base game files.

 Want to suggest a feature or report a bug?
-Ping me (SpaceGameDev568 #0596) on the Satisfactory Modding Discord or send and email to support@spacegamedev.com.
+Ping me (@spacegamedev) on the Satisfactory Modding Discord or send and email to support@spacegamedev.com.